 Shep in Schlock Mercenary started out as one of Those Two Guys, but as Nick got more and more fleshed out, it started to seem like Shep's only use in the strip was as an occasional foil.
 Eventually, the author caught on and Shep was Put on a Bus for a while, then got his own arc a couple of years down the line.

 Trike Girl in Sinfest doesn't really do anything except show up to do something to oppose The Patriarchy.

-Most new characters in Sinfest get their start this way, including Lil' E, all of the devil women, coffee shop lady, and others.
+Most new characters get their start this way, including Lil' E, all of the devil women, coffee shop lady, and others.
 Apparently Character Development being included in the benefits package makes entry-level Satellite Character work attractive at the comic.

 Another angry variant: in the Whateley Universe, Tempest is pretty much defined by her massive hatred of Chaka (and by extension, all of Chaka's friends).